An Education Revolution - Healthy Relationships Breakout Worldwide - Interns needed

 Candidates will be selected for the skills they bring to the organization and their commitment to the organization's mission.
 A motivated self-starter with a keen sense of organization is a must.

 Excellent typing and computer skills are also required.
-Preference will be given to interns who can start as soon as possible.
+Preference will be given to interns who can start before the fall school year.

 This is an extraordinary opportunity for someone who dreams big, wants to join a non-profit on the brink of wider recognition, and desires to make a difference in the world.
 We're technically a start-up, but we are closing in on grants and a deal with Scholastic so the internship could lead to a paid position.
 Course credit can be given.

 Michael Jascz, Executive Director

 Submit a cover letter and resume to email@example.com, and state what area(s) you are most interested in.